 IACLE's resources and programs are well established but other plans are set to raise its profile further.
-In 2013 the association introduced its first travel award, enabling a member who would otherwise be unable to attend the BCLA clinical conference the chance to take part.
-Nepalese optometrist Kishor Sapkota received the award and travelled to the UK for the conference and accompanying IACLE education day.
+In 2013 the association introduced its first Travel Award, giving a member who would otherwise be unable to attend the BCLA Clinical Conference the chance to participate in the event.
+Nepalese optometrist Kishor Sapkota received the award and travelled to the UK for the conference and accompanying IACLE Education Day.

-This year the awards will be extended to recognise and reward achievements in contact lens education worldwide, with an IACLE educator of the year award for each of the three regions and an overall winner.
+This year the Awards will be extended to recognise and reward achievements in contact lens education worldwide, with an IACLE Educator of the Year Award given for each of the three regions and another given for an overall winner.

-The 3rd world congress on contact lens education, planned for Manchester in May 2015, will be the next big event for IACLE and will bring together educators and industry partners for a two-day meeting ahead of the BCLA conference in Liverpool, UK.
+The 3rd World Congress on Contact Lens Education, planned for Manchester in May 2015, will be the next big event for IACLE and will bring together educators and industry partners for a two-day meeting ahead of the BCLA conference in Liverpool, UK.
 The aim is to set the educational scene for the next decade.